What is an Ungrounded Conductor? Hot Wires Explained

 From Service Entrance to Branch Circuit Conductors

 The service conductors originate from the utility and run to the service disconnecting means.
-Per NEC Article 100, the conductors between the service point and the terminals of the service equipment are specifically known as service-entrance conductors.
+Per the NEC, the conductors between the service point and the terminals of the service equipment are often referred to as service-entrance conductors.
 Inside the main panel, each ungrounded conductor connects to the line side of a main or branch-circuit overcurrent protection device.
 From the load side of these breakers or fuses, the conductors become branch circuit conductors, running through the building to power receptacles, lights, and equipment.
-The ungrounded conductor, or hot leg, is always the conductor that is switched and protected by the overcurrent device.
+The ungrounded conductor, or hot leg, is normally the conductor that is switched and protected by the overcurrent device.

 A deep understanding of these principles is not just for passing exams—it’s for ensuring every installation is safe, compliant, and reliable.
 Continuous learning is a hallmark of a true professional.
 Build a strong foundation in electrical theory and safety with ExpertCE.